What component of a rifle should you upgrade before anything else?

 Timney 10/22 Drop In Trigger Assembly

-For one thing, each component used in the 10/22 Drop In Trigger Assembly from Timney is handmade and tested to exact specifications rather than being machined.
-The sear, trigger, and hammer are each cut form steel and then hardened, before being heat treated for superior durability.
-The entire trigger is built out of 6061-T6 billet aluminum, and the factory setting is set to two pounds, which will be a major improvement from your six pound factory trigger.
-Everything is also built in the United States.
+For one thing, each component used in the 10/22 Drop-In Trigger Assembly from Timney is handmade and tested to exact specifications rather than being machined.
+The sear, trigger, and hammer are each cut from steel and then hardened, before being heat-treated for superior durability.
+The entire trigger is built out of 6061-T6 billet aluminum, and the factory setting is set to two pounds, which will be a major improvement from your six-pound factory trigger.
+Everything is also American-made.

-This is a complete trigger assembly, which means that it will be incredibly easy to install in your 10/22 rifle and does not require the aid of a gunsmith.
-In addition to the trigger itself, there is also a trigger guard, improved magazine release button, and an improved bolt hold open feature.
+This is a complete trigger assembly and is incredibly easy to install in your 10/22 rifle and does not require the aid of a gunsmith.
+In addition to the trigger itself, there is also a trigger guard, an improved magazine release button, and an improved bolt hold-open feature.

-If there is a downside to the Timney, it’s that it is very expensive and will cost just as much as the 10/22 rifle itself if you want to own it.
+If there is a downside to the Timney, it’s that it is very expensive.
+It will cost just as much as the 10/22 rifle itself if you want to own it.
 Fortunately, at least you know that you’ll be buying one of the highest quality aftermarket 10/22 trigger assemblies that you can get.

 - Hand made

 - Heat treated for superior durability